 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.

-We chose to stay in Williams, as the rates for hotels were cheaper on our dates.
-There are two Motel 6 hotels located in Williams, we stayed at Motel 6 Williams West.
-As well as being one of the cheapest Motel 6 hotels we stayed in, it was by far one of the best, with a large room, access to a microwave in a downstairs lounge area and the friendliest receptionist of any hotel.
+As well as being one of the cheapest Motel 6 hotels we stayed in, it was by far one of the best, with a large room, access to a microwave in a downstairs lounge area and a very friendly receptionist.
 Like all Motel 6 hotels, dogs stay for free.

-Williams was a great choice in general, with an hip vibe due to the historic buildings and signs from when it was located on Route 66.
-We also visited the Grand Canyon Brewery and Distillery in town, but unfortunately dogs aren’t welcome inside and it was too cold to dine and drink our beers outside.
+Williams was a great choice in general, with a hip vibe due to the historic buildings and signs from when it was located on the historic Route 66.
+We also visited the Grand Canyon Brewery and Distillery in town.
+Just note that dogs are only allowed outside, as food is also served.

 Inspired?
 Pin this to your Pinterest board!